tdammers/fg-efb-server/README.markdown

   Linux distros still ship) will likely work too, but may require some additional hoop-jumping (see below).
 - `GhostScript` (ImageMagick uses this to convert PDF to PNG)
+- `pdfinfo` (options) - if installed, this will be used to get PDF metadata.
+If absent, no metadata will be served.
+The `PDFINFO_BINARY` environment variable can be used to explicitly select a `pdfinfo` binary other than what's on the `$PATH`.

 ## Usage